 Lachie Campbell is a leader in mining technology research and development, and the commercialisation of innovations.
 He has more than two decades experience in product development, with a strong focus on radar, lidar, computer vision and software for the mining industry.
-Prior to founding Geobotica, he was Vice President Technology at GroundProbe, a member of the Orica group.
-During his 11 years with GroundProbe he invented or co-invented 10 of the company’s 14 patent families.
+Prior to founding Geobotica, he was Vice President Technology at GroundProbe and a member of the Orica group.
+During his 11 years with GroundProbe he invented and co-invented 10 of the company’s 14 patent families.

 Dr Reza Ahmadi

 Senior Machine Learning Engineer

 Ahmadreza Ahmadi is a leading researcher in Machine Learning.
 His main role in Geobotica is to develop and employ machine learning algorithms for various industrial applications.
 Before joining Geobotica, Reza was a Post-Doctoral Fellow at CSIRO where he researched AI and Machine Learning, advancing both our understanding of complex deep learning models and their implementation in robotics.
 He has a PhD from KAIST – the prestigious Korean University, in deep learning and robotics and also worked as a Post-Doc in Japan for Okinawa Institute of Science and Technology (OIST), where he developed novel machine learning models applied for time-series data.